The Importance of Early Years Education: Nurturing Little Humans thumbnail

 Reggio Emilia Approach

-This approach sees children as capable, resourceful and creative learners.
+This approach views children as capable and resourceful learners.
 It emphasizes:

 • Project-based Learning